 Kojo and Max talk about how they perceive their personal identity, their relationship with their families, and the conflicts or contradictions they negotiate within their families and in the world at large.

-Kojo's story on Your Story, Our Story at the Tenement Museum:
+Kojo's story on Your Story, Our Story at the Tenement Museum, New York:

 Episode 7 Cooking Bonds: Food and Intergenerational Belonging